 What Water Activities Can You Do in Phuket?

 There are a lot of water activities in Phuket to add some action to your holiday.
 The range goes from easy stuff like parasailing, all the way to real action sports like surfing and wakeboarding.
+Surf is only popular during the rainy season when waves are big enough, which is not often.
+Those noisy jetskis are thankfully limited to some areas of some beaches, but accidents still happen too often.
+Same goes with parasailing.
+Kayaking is very popular in Phang Nga Bay, the smoothest way to explore the fantastic limestones caves and cliffs.

 Phuket is an excellent place for snorkelling and the beaches with rocky ends or rocks under the surface are great to observe sea life.
 Among the 40 beaches available in Phuket, we identified 11 that are great for this activity.
 You may find snorkelling rental on some of these beaches (we saw some on Ao Sane Beach), but it is easy, cheap and probably more hygienic to buy your gear in one of the many shops selling these on the main beaches around the island.
 If you need a lifejacket, that is another story, ask your hotel.
 There are also some great day trips to islands nearby for an even better experience.
 Just remember not to feed the fish and not to touch or collect coral or shells from the sea, it is strictly illegal.
 Find out about the 11 Best snorkelling beaches in Phuket.